 A 1.25L bottle of Coca-Cola costs about $3.15 from most supermarkets, but like with Pepsi Max, you can often pick up a larger bottle for less!

-Coke No Sugar offers (nearly) the same classic Coca-Cola taste but without the… sugar, duh!
-Instead, it’s sweetened with the same sugar alternatives as Coke Zero and Diet Coke.
-Coke No Sugar products include:
+Coke No Sugar aka Coke Zero offers (nearly) the same classic Coca-Cola taste but without the… sugar, duh!
+Instead, it’s sweetened with the same sugar alternatives as Diet Coke.
+Coke Zero products include:

-A 1.25L bottle of Coke No Sugar can cost about $3.15 from most supermarkets.
+A 1.25L bottle of Coke Zero can cost about $3.15 from most supermarkets.

 Diet Coke, sometimes also referred to as Coca-Cola Light, delivers a distinctively unique and lighter taste to classic Coca-Cola.
 It’s sugar-free and contains next to zero calories.
 Products include: